melodytangus/wk-6-melodytangus-1/tests/test-plan.md

 ## CleanCity Application – Test Plan (Phase 1)
 ## 1. Document Information
-Version: 1.0
+Version: 2.0
-Date: November 5, 2025
+Date: November 9, 2025
 Project Name: CleanCity – Waste Pickup Scheduler Prepared By: Test Case Trio

 ## 2. Test Objectives
 - Validate the functionality, usability, and reliability of the CleanCity application.
 - Ensure key features such as user registration, login, waste pickup scheduling, and community features work correctly.
-- Verify that the app is responsive and performs consistently across major browsers and devices.
+- Verify the app’s responsiveness across devices and browsers.
-- Identify and log defects for developer resolution.
+- Identify defects early and log them for developer resolution.
+- Establish a baseline for automated and manual testing coverage.

 ## 3. Scope of Testing
 In Scope